Privacy & data

 About COPPA and FERPA

 Bright Speaker is designed for K-12 schools.
 That means COPPA (for students under 13) and FERPA (for education records) apply to any real deployment.
 We do not yet hold formal compliance certifications like a COPPA Safe Harbor attestation or a SOC 2 report.
 We'll be transparent about what we've completed and what's in progress in any procurement conversation.
-If a school or district requires a signed data processing agreement to run a pilot, we'll work through the language with you.
+If a school or district requires a data processing agreement to run a pilot, we'll review the language with you and be explicit about what is ready versus still in legal/compliance work.

 Deletion and questions

 You can clear all session data for your browser from the history page.
-When we move to authenticated accounts, teachers and administrators will be able to delete student records from their dashboard.
+If authenticated accounts and teacher/admin dashboards ship, the related deletion controls will be documented before schools rely on them.

 Questions, corrections, or a data-deletion request?
 Write us here.